-Baltimore, Md. - Samuel Bland Arnold, who confessed that he was a party to the conspiracy to abduct President Lincoln, which culmin ated in the assassination of the president by John Wilkes Booth, died Fri day at the home of a relative in Waverly, a suburb of this city.
-He was 72 years of age.
-Arnold, with three others, was sen tenced in July, 1865, to life imprisonment at the Dry Tortugas.
-All four were pardoned by President Johnson river and harbor improvements.
+Baltimore, Md. - Samuel Bland Arnold, who confessed that he was a party to the conspiracy to abduct President Lincoln, which culmin ated in the assassination of the president by John Wilkes Booth, died Friday at the home of a relative in Waverly, a suburb of this city.
+He partment of the government.
+This orfine; Floyd woods, two years and six der affects more particularly work on river and harbor improvements.
 Four Killed in Collision.
-St. Paul, Minn.-In a Great Northern railroad rear-end freight collision at Cut Bank, Mont., two stockmen whose names have not been reported, Critchell were killed.
+St. Paul, Minn.-In a Great Northern railroad rear-end freight collision

 Eight-Hour Law Extended.
-Oyster Bay.-President Roosevell Wednesday extended the eight-Lee Rogers and William Woods, each | work under the supervision of any deof the enterprise.
-Death of Empress Denied.
+Oyster Bay.-President Roosevelt Wednesday extended the eightof the enterprise.